-There is absolutely nothing wrong with hummus, guacamole, or even a good store-bought dip (looking at you, Trader Joe’s vegan ranch)—but if you want to step it up a notch, these are some of the best dip recipes to make for any get-together, including your Labor Day party.
+There is absolutely nothing wrong with hummus, guacamole, or even a good store-bought dip (looking at you, Trader Joe’s vegan ranch)—but if you want to step it up a notch, these are some of the best dip recipes to make for any get-together, including your Labor Day party (even if it is just you and your lockdown housemates this year).

 It’s still summer, so the menu can lean heavily on burgers and hot dogs, but you probably want an appetizer or two to nosh on while everything else cooks, right?
 Dips are the obvious but always welcome choice, and classics like queso and spinach artichoke dip never go out of style.
-Still, if you want to try something new, we’ve rounded up a dozen delectable—and different—dips that will steal the show.
+Still, if you want to try something new, we’ve rounded up 13 delectable—and different—dips that will steal the show.
+(For plenty more options, just browse all our dip recipes.)

 Actual mashed potato, crisp bacon, sharp cheese, and chives make this Greek yogurt and sour cream dip eat like a meal.
 Choose sturdy potato chips for dipping and try not to think about the double whammy of carbs—clearly not approved for your keto BBQ.
 And lest you think mashed potatoes sound weird in dip, the Greeks have been doing it for a long time with skordalia.
 Get the Loaded Baked Potato Dip recipe.